:format(webp,jpg):quality(80))

-No light without shadow: Robert Schwertner and Alfred Taudes talk about the possible negative developments of THE technology of the 21st century
+Robert Schwertner and Alfred Taudes on the possible negative developments of 21st century technology

 Whether it is e-government, car sharing or cryptocurrencies: Blockchain technology leads to the emergence of new business models and allows for innovative applications.
 But there is no light without shadow.
 In the following, two recognized blockchain experts, Robert Schwertner, Head of Business Development at 0bsnetwork.com, a European blockchain platform, and Prof. Alfred Taudes, founder of WU Vienna's Research Institute for Cryptoeconomics, take a closer look at the dark side of one of the most promising technologies of the 21st century.